|

 Some beaches (where visitors have become plentiful) set up fairly large perimeters around turtles so be sure to respect the perimeter and don’t be one of those people that ducks under a rope because you’re “technically allowed to be 10 feet away.”

 Especially since the state’s reopening from the COVID closures (there’s been an uptick in “idiot tourists”…you know the type and I’m sure it’s not you), locals have grown increasingly sensitive to visitors not respecting these animals.
 It’s not Mickey Mouse at Disneyland.
 It’s super cool to see a turtle in the wild, but you don’t line up to get your picture with one on the beach.
 They’re resting…let them be.
-So always be aware of how close you are and make sure never to disturb them.
-This includes blocking their path if they’re trying to come up to the beach or get back to the water and also being careful not to snorkel over the top of them (they do have to come up for air) if you see one in the water.

 The good news is that the numbers for the Hawaiian Green Sea Turtles are GROWING because of their protected status and the respect that they get from 99.9% of locals and visitors.

-Snorkeling at Turtle Town on Maui
+Snorkeling at Turtle Town

-Maluaka Beach and Makena Landing are the two closest spots on land to Turtle Town.
 It’s not necessarily unsafe and a lot of people snorkel in this area on their own, but I would recommend staying a little closer to shore than you see the people snorkeling on the boats maybe unless you have a paddleboard.
 I’m also generally a fan of wearing a flotation belt when you’re snorkeling (especially if you’re not on a tour), and of course making sure there’s somebody on the shore who is tracking where you are.
-If you want the best chance of seeing turtles, I would enter at Makena Landing.
-It’s a boat ramp, but it’s an a fairly protected area and there’s often other snorkelers there.

-Here are directions: drive south from Wailea (past the Fairmont Kea Lani) and Wailea Alanui Drive will turn into Makena Alanui Road.
+Drive south from Wailea (past the Fairmont Kea Lani) and Wailea Alanui Drive will turn into Makena Alanui Road.
 Take a right onto Makena Road just past the Makena Surf Resort and follow that road until you come to Makena Landing Beach Park.
 You’ll know it when you see the boat ramp.

 Side Note: If you’re looking for a rental car for your trip, I LOVE Discount Hawaii Car Rentals.
 They’re seriously the only company I ever use.
 They’ll give you the very best prices, you don’t have to reserve with a credit card or pay until you show up, you can cancel and re-book anytime if you find a better rate, and they usually have a special that adds additional drivers for no fee.
 It’s a no brainer.
 Click here to check rates for your trip.